threefoldfoundation/www_docs_threefold_io/docs_website/docs/references/marketplace/farming_pools.md

 - Management infrastructure (monitoring, billing, ...)
 - Sales of The Nodes (or work with vendor(s))
 - Communication with the Farmers in the Pool
 - Price Definition (define sales prices of the slices)

-> Note: As a farmer choses a farming pool, they will have to give a part of their reward to the farming pool.